 AFCA decisions are binding on the insurer and the consumer (if the consumer agrees with it), which means that if an insurance company is ordered to pay a disputed claim, it must pay the claim.

-If you’ve been refused treatment or charged a higher premium:
+If you’ve been refused insurance or charged a higher premium

-The AFCA website has a complaint form that can be downloaded or completed online, and has important information about time limits to make a complaint.
+You can make a complaint with the AFCA online, and also find important information about time limits to make a complaint.

 Seek legal advice